What is it?

 How is it diagnosed?

 Detection of a heart murmur during the first few visits to the vet are the first step for diagnosis.
-Presence of a heart murmur should always prompt for an examination by a cardiologist, even if the murmur is not very obvious or intense.
+Presence of a heart murmur should always prompt for an examination by a veterinary cardiologist, even if the murmur is not very obvious or intense.
 On some occasions heart murmurs are present in normal hearts – the so-called “innocent murmurs”.
 These murmurs are related to the development of cardiac structures during growth and are completely benign.
 Nevertheless, they cannot be distinguished from murmurs caused by heart disease only by listening with a stethoscope.
 A complete Doppler ultrasound scan of the heart – echocardiographic examination – is necessary for diagnosis.

 What signs/symptoms may I notice?